HealthUnlocked/Jobs/DataScientist.md

 ### Key Responsibilities , Skills and Experience

 * Extensive software development and scripting experience in *Bash*, *Java*, *Perl*, *Javascript*, *C*, *C#* and *Clojure* etc
-* Master of Algorithms
+* Master of Algorithms and design of software solutions
 * Machine learning principles
-* Proficiency in building statistical models
+* Proficiency in building statistical models and database structures
 * Data manipulation with SQL systems or data APIs
 * Excellent verbal and written communication
 * Agile development methodology